Here is a list of specific programs and courses, by department, aimed at involving students in research and/or training students in research methods.

 Students may participate in one or more Student Research Award initiatives, including the Frank Hartung Award for best research paper.

 - Required research: SOC 4996 – Sociology Capstone Course

 Students may participate in an independent research opportunity with faculty.
-Visit political science faculty research for more information on research interests or to contact a participating faculty member.
+View our faculty sociology research for more information on research interests or to contact a participating faculty member.

 Students may select a research topic of interest for the final capstone project, towards the completion of their degree.

 Wayne State Student Urban Planners (WSSUP) is an association of undergraduate and graduate students interested in issues related to urban planning.
 WSSUP provides a forum for conversation, collaboration, and innovation amongst students from multidisciplinary backgrounds, and interests ranging from urban agriculture and design to economic development and housing equality.